Vix.cpp v2.7.0 is here Read the blog

 vix: command not found

-Your terminal cannot find the Vix binary.
+Your shell cannot find the Vix binary.

 bash